hypnopotamus/DouglasDynamics.AzureEntraSSO/README.md

 #### setup

 `dotnet tool restore` will install the extension tools in the local manifest.
 Right now only EF tools (`dotnet ef`).
 Aspire orchestration will do this automatically.

+to initialize a new environment for terraform run the [init.ps1](./Infrastructure/init.ps1) after an `az login` with an account that can create storage accounts and resource groups.
+This initializes the remote state store for the environment.

 ## Running the App